tobgu/peds/experience_report.md

 These are some of the reasons I choose to engage with the Go language in the first place:
-* Performance, natively compiled with a memory layout which lets you write fast, mechanically sympathetic, programs with low memory overhead.
+* Performance, natively compiled with a memory layout which lets you write fast, [mechanically sympathetic](https://dzone.com/articles/mechanical-sympathy), programs with low memory overhead.
 * Quick compilation.
-* Tooling, batteries included.
-Great profiling and diagnostics tooling comes built in.
+* Great profiling and diagnostics tooling comes built in.
-* Garbage collected, makes it possible to move faster and focus on the business problem.
+* Garbage collected, makes it possible to move fast and focus on the business problem.
 * A great, and growing, community.
 * A large number of companies heavily invested in Go.